CodePushGo/website/src/content/blog/en/managing-dependencies-in-capacitor-projects.md

 ## Summary

-Managing dependencies effectively is crucial for securing Capacitor projects and minimizing technical debt.
+Managing dependencies effectively is crucial for securing React Native projects and minimizing technical debt.
 Here's how you can do it:

 -   **Version Control**: Use files like `package-lock.json` to lock dependencies, ensuring consistency and security [\[7\]](https://cap.cloud.sap/docs/node.js/best-practices).
 -   **Security Checks**: Regularly scan all dependencies for vulnerabilities [\[7\]](https://cap.cloud.sap/docs/node.js/best-practices).